• Skip to primary navigation

 What are the first steps to heal from emotional abuse?

-Begin by acknowledging that the abuse is not your fault and reinforcing self-esteem through affirmations.
-Seek support from friends, online communities, or local resources, which fortify your sense of empowerment and community.
+The initial steps involve acknowledging that the abuse is not your fault and rebuilding self-esteem with affirmations.
+Seeking support from friends, online communities, or local resources also empowers your recovery, fostering a sense of belonging.

 How does meditation help in overcoming the impact of abuse?

-Meditation reduces stress and enhances psychological balance, aiding in emotional stability.
-It promotes a deeper connection with your inner self, empowering you to manage the challenges presented by an abusive environment.
+Meditation reduces stress and fosters emotional balance.
+It deepens your connection with your inner self, equipping you to navigate the challenges inherent in an abusive environment more effectively.

 Why is social engagement important in recovering from abuse?